 One person can never truly know the contents of another person’s mind.
 Despite the inherent opacity of others’ thoughts, feelings, and intentions, humans are actually quite proficient at inferring others’ invisible, internal mental states—a capacity known as mentalizing.
 The lab uses behavioral and neuroimaging methods to explore the processes that allow us to accomplish these mind reading feats.

 One way to understand others’ minds is through the process of simulation, where people use their own self-knowledge to infer other people’s mental states and traits.
-Our research has explored the cognitive processes underlying such social inferences, such as egocentric anchoring and adjustment (Tamir & Mitchell, 2010; Tamir & Mitchel, 2013), and the flexible self-application hypothesis (Todd, Simpson, & Tamir, 2016).
+Our research has explored the cognitive processes underlying such social inferences, such as egocentric anchoring and adjustment (Tamir & Mitchell, 2010; Tamir & Mitchel, 2013), the flexible self-application hypothesis (Todd, Simpson, & Tamir, 2016), and the factors that amplify and attenuate the use of self during mentalizing (Sened et al., in press; Todd & Tamir, 2024).

 A second route to understanding others’ minds is through model-based social cognition.
-Our lab has developed the 3D Mind Model, a framework for explaining how people model the social world around them (Tamir & Thornton, 2018).
+Our lab has developed the 3D Mind Model, a framework for explaining how people model the social world around them (Tamir & Thornton, 2018; Thornton & Tamir, 2021; Tamir & Thornton, 2024).
 Our multi-layered framework distills the complexity of the social world into low-dimensional maps.
-For example, we have shown that people represent mental states using three dimensions: rationality, social impact, and valence (Tamir, Thornton, Contreras, & Mitchell, 2016).
+For example, we have shown that people represent mental states using three dimensions: rationality, social impact, and valence (Tamir, Thornton, Contreras, & Mitchell, 2016), and that they do so consistently across cultures and history (Thornton et al., 2022).
 This model of the social mind is tailored to the problem of predicting other people.
-We have used behavioral, linguistic, and neuroimaging analyses to show that people use these dimensions to accurately predict how a person will transition from one state to the next, or from one action to the next (Thornton & Tamir, 2017; Thornton, Weaverdyck, & Tamir, 2019).
-This model thus offers a computationally tractable method for modeling how people represent and predict others’ states and behaviors.
+We have used behavioral, linguistic, and neuroimaging analyses to show that people use these dimensions to accurately predict how a person will transition from one state to the next, or from one action to the next (Thornton & Tamir, 2017; Thornton, Weaverdyck, & Tamir, 2019; Thornton, Rmus, Vyas, Tamir, 2023; Thornton & Tamir, 2021a; Thornton & Tamir, 2021b).
+This model helps us to understand how people incorporate states, actions, and situations in social representations (Thornton & Tamir, 2024).
+This model thus offers a computationally tractable method for modeling how people represent and predict their social world.

 Current lab projects: